dhmunro/dudley/docs/syntax.rst

 case, or a list in the "[" case.
 Neither form appends a new item to the list, instead modifiying an existing item.

-Just an `address` (optionally preceded by a number) is a shortcut for duplicating a previously data item declaration as the next item of the list.
+Just an `placement` (optionally preceded by a number) is a shortcut for duplicating a previously data item declaration as the next item of the list.
 If number is not present, the previous list item is the default thing to duplicate.
 In either case, the referenced item must be a data array, not a dict or a list.
-With an `address` of `%0`, this makes it very easy to build a list consisting of many identically shaped arrays.
+With an `placement` of `%0`, this makes it very easy to build a list consisting of many identically shaped arrays.

 The number can be negative to refer to the current end of the list, as in